Skip to content

 When influence is borrowed but knowledge is dismissed

-We cannot discuss Indigenous frameworks without acknowledging how Western institutions have systematically suppressed and devalued traditional knowledge — even as they’ve benefited from it.
+We cannot discuss Indigenous frameworks without acknowledging how Colonial settler systems have suppressed and devalued traditional knowledge—even as they’ve benefited from it.

 Consider the Haudenosaunee Confederacy’s Great Law of Peace.
 Scholars have documented its significant influence on the U.S. Constitution, yet this contribution remains contested or absent from mainstream historical narratives.
 Meanwhile, the very method that preserved this wisdom for centuries, oral tradition, has long been discredited by academic institutions that privilege written, peer-reviewed Western formats.

 This isn’t just historical injustice.
-The devaluation of Indigenous knowledge systems continues today, from the dismissal of Indigenous science in climate research to the appropriation of traditional ecological knowledge without credit or consent.
+The devaluation of Indigenous knowledge systems continues today,.from the dismissal of Indigenous scientists in climate research to the appropriation of Indigenous ecological knowledge without credit or consent.
 Western institutions extract what serves them while denying legitimacy to the epistemologies that produced it.

 Lessons from Reclaiming Value the Sacred Valley